MarqueWalker/DevSecOps/README.md

 DevSecOps addresses these shortcomings by integrating security into every stage of the software development lifecycle.
 Unlike traditional DevOps, it ensures security is a priority from the start.
 This proactive approach helps identify and mitigate vulnerabilities early, reducing risks and costs.
 Additionally, DevSecOps enhances collaboration between development, operations, and security teams, ensuring consistent implementation of security requirements.

+DevSecOps incorporates automated security tools and tests into the CI/CD pipeline, ensuring continuous monitoring and compliance checks.
+This reduces human error and improves efficiency.
+It fosters a culture of continuous improvement, regularly updating security measures based on emerging threats and feedback.
+By embedding compliance checks into the development process, DevSecOps helps organizations meet regulatory requirements and adhere to industry standards.
+In summary, DevSecOps provides a more secure, reliable, and compliant approach to software development than traditional DevOps.